 (b) a corporation, the corporate name and the place of the registered office of the corporation.

-[(5)-(7) repealed]
+[(5)-(7) deleted]

 (8) If a statement required by a provision of this section to be lodged with the Commissioner is not lodged in accordance with the provision, or if lodged does not comply with the provision, each person required or authorised by the provision to sign the statement is, unless he proves that he took all reasonable steps to ensure compliance with the provision, guilty of an offence.